keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 ## View the results

-To start feeding observability data for your deployments onto a dashboard of your choice, modify either your `Deployment` or `KeptnApp` resource yaml file to increment the version number and commit that change to your repository.
+To start feeding observability data for your deployments onto a dashboard of your choice:

+1. Modify either your `Deployment` or `KeptnApp` resource yaml file to increment the version number
+1. Commit that change to your repository.

 Note that, from the `KeptnApp` YAML file, you can either increment the version number of the application (which causes all workloads to be rerun and produce observability data)